High Dimensional Forecasting via Interpretable Vector Autoregression: Discussion

 \section{Discussion}

-By incorporating the property that more recent lags convey more information than distant lags, the hierarchical VAR approaches offer substantial forecast improvements as well as greater insight into lag order selection than existing methods.
+By incorporating the property that more recent lags convey more information than distant lags, the HLag framework offers substantial forecast improvements as well as greater insight into lag order selection than existing methods.
 In addition, throughout our simulation scenarios, we see that each method is fairly robust to deviations from its particular hierarchical structure.
 The substantial improvements in forecasting accuracy in data applications provide justification for the widely held belief that as the number of component series included in a model increases, the maximal lag order is not symmetric across series.

-Our methods scale well and are computationally feasible in high dimensions.
-Implementations of our methods will be added to the existing R package {\tt BigVAR}, which is available on \href{https://github.com/wbnicholson/BigVAR}{Github}.
+To enforce the hierarchical lag structures, we use the nested group structure of \cite{Zhao09}.
+Alternatively, one could leverage the latent overlapping group lasso (LOG) proposed by \cite{Jacob09}.
+While \cite{Yan2017} indicate that the nested group structures might suffer from a more aggressive shrinkage of parameters deep in the hierarchy (i.e. higher-order autoregressive coefficients), in the VAR model, large amounts of shrinkage on the more distant lags versus small amounts of shrinkage on the more recent lags may be desirable \citep{BickelSong}.
+In our simulation studies, the nested group lasso structures significantly outperformed the LOG structures in the large majority of cases.
+Especially as the maximal lag order increases, the nested group lasso turned out to be more robust.
+Detailed results are available in Section \ref{LOG} of the appendix.